StackStorm/stackstorm-k8s/README.md

 ## Components

-The Dockerfiles used to generate the docker images for each of the following components are available at github.com/stackstorm/st2-dockerfiles.
+The Dockerfiles used to generate the docker images for each st2 component are available at github.com/stackstorm/st2-dockerfiles.

 ### st2client